ananyakharbanda/temple-run/README.md

 a small graph theory experiment.

 goal:
-visit all 7 major sikh gurdwaras in singapore starting from central sikh temple, using classical graph algorithms instead of a maps api.
+visit all 7 major sikh gurdwaras (temples) in singapore starting from central sikh temple, using classical graph algorithms instead of a maps api.

 model: